India

 There is little sign of this happening.
 The EFTA countries – under Switzerland’s leadership – are calling for India to open up its financial services market.
 Yet liberalising the banking sector jeopardises the provision of credit to rural areas and limits India’s ability to adapt its policies to respond appropriately to financial crises.

 The demands made by EFTA for intellectual property rights to be further strengthened – by what are known as the TRIPS-plus provisions – also show little regard for development policy.
 They would hugely restrict access to affordable drugs by preventing or delaying the introduction of generic drugs.
-In the case of India in particular, this would have severe ramifications on destitute people around the world who suffer from HIV or other life-threatening illnesses.
-This is because India serves as the “Pharmacy of the Poor” (in german), and as the world’s largest producer of generic drugs, provides many developing countries with affordable drugs.
+In the case of India in particular, this would have severe ramifications for destitute people around the world who suffer from HIV or other life-threatening illnesses.
+This is because India serves as the “Pharmacy of the Poor” (in German), and as the world’s largest producer of generic drugs, provides many developing countries with affordable medicines.

 Criticism from different sides